NEZNAMY/TAB/.github/wiki/feature_guide_nametags.md

 Values are taken independently of each other.
 This means you can set per-world tagprefix, but only keep one global tagsuffix, for example.

-You can see the source of a value displayed on player by using `/tab debug <player>` and checking "source" part of the value you are looking for.
+You can see the source of a value displayed on player by using `/tab dump <player>`, opening the link and checking "source" part of the value you are looking for (tagprefix / tagsuffix).

 ## Name color
 On versions 1.12.2 and below, name color follows the last color of prefix.
 This also includes magic codes.
 On 1.13+, this is no longer the case.
 Instead, a new field called "team color" was created.
 This is an enum constant, where we need to pick from 22 options - 16 colors, 5 magic codes and reset. **As you can see, it doesn't allow for RGB colors**.
 This also means name can no longer have color and magic codes simultaneously.